9 Easy Ways to Improve Your Website Better (in 2023)

 Believe it or not, you don’t have to use the default theme that came installed on your blog!
 When I see a WordPress blog using the plain Twenty Eleven theme, I just die inside.
 There’s a better way!

-There are TONS of themes line Neve, Avada, etc available online that come at a reasonable price.
+There are TONS of theme lines Neve, Avada, etc available online that come at a reasonable price.
 Even they’re simple to install and customize on your own.

 Still, if you are not sure or you fear theme customization, you can hire WordPress developers from freelance websites like Fiverr.